Math in the Garden

 Learning to Estimate in the Garden

 Our Botany main lesson block for our Waldorf homeschool has been expanded to include a plants and trees unit study.
 For this unit, we added the book Math In The Garden published by Kids in the Garden.org .
 This book comes with several math lessons you can do while in the garden.
 The book is designed for ages 5-13, and it’s packed with activities ranging from estimation, counting, area, and patterns all the way up to algebra.
-It’s written in a way that inspired living math concepts through graden and hands-on work.
+It’s written in a way that inspired living math concepts through garden and hands-on work.
 So far we love this book and think it’s very well done.
+How to make the garden journal video.
+Math in the Garden Playlist.
+Waldorf Botany Main lesson block.
+Math in the Garden used to be available at Acorn Naturalist.

 Learning about Ratios in the Garden